astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 This insight, that free-falling objects are no different from objects floating in deep space, was once described by Einstein as his happiest thought.
-The story goes that he was strolling through town and saw painters working on a clock tower.
-It occurred to him that if one of the painters were to fall, the painter would effectively feel no gravity until he hit the ground (not so happy for the painter).
+The story goes that a painter in his town accidentally fell off the clock tower.
+The painter, who luckily survived, reported that he was just fine until he hit the ground.
+It occurred to Einstein that during the fall, the painter was effectively feeling no gravity.
+Only when he hit the ground could he tell that he was being accelerated downward.
 In the SR part of this book, we insisted on only dealing with reference frames moving at constant speed, which we considered to be "inertial reference frames".
 However, a reference frame in gravitational free fall is *also* an inertial frame, because it is no different from a reference frame that is not moving in the absence of gravity.

 There is a deep mystery in introductory Physics that is often glossed over, and perhaps not even mentioned.
 Gravity is introduced through